I-League 2019-20: The grueling fight for the second spot | Goal.com

 Real Kashmir vs East Bengal (March 9): A win for the Snow Leopards would heavily jeopardise the Red and Golds' hopes of finishing second before they face their arch-rivals in the Kolkata derby on March 15.

-NEROCA FC vs Punjab FC (March 10): Depending on the result of Churchill Brothers and/or East Bengal, the Warriors will be looking to retain their second spot in the league.
+NEROCA FC vs Punjab FC (March 10): Depending on the result of Churchill Brothers and/or East Bengal, the Warriors will be looking to retain the second spot in the league.